-First Edition, April 2008 Second Edition, June 2010 Third Edition, December 2012 Fourth Edition, February 2016; revision 1, July 2016
+First Edition, April 2008 Second Edition, June 2010 Third Edition, December 2012 Fourth Edition, February 2016; rev. 1, July 2016; rev 2, September 2016

 Acknowledgement

 The policies and procedures in the first edition of the Mary Babb Randolph Cancer Center Clinical Trials Operations Manual (hereafter referred to as the "Blue Book") were adapted from the clinical trials manual of the Case Comprehensive Cancer Center and University Hospitals Case Medical Center-Ireland Cancer Center, Cleveland, OH.
 The Mary Babb Randolph Cancer Center wishes to both acknowledge and thank the Case Comprehensive Cancer Center Clinical Trials Unit for their support and guidance as we continue to build our clinical research enterprise.